UstymUkhman/vite-plugin-glsl/README.md

 - Starting from `v1.0.0` this plugin is fully compatible with `vite^4.0.0`.

-- Starting from `v1.1.0` this plugin has a complete TypeScript support.
+- Starting from `v1.1.1` this plugin has a complete TypeScript support.
+You can add module declarations for shader files by using:<br />`/// <reference types="vite-plugin-glsl/ext" />`.

 ### Note: ###